michael-swift/michael-swift.github.io/README.md

 ## My Personal Website

 Why are you even reading this?
-Like why?
+Don't you have to take out the trash or something?